KevinSpek/multiple-agents-in-board/README.md

 ## The Task

 Given a board, and a goal board, the agents must find the optimal path to get to their correct position in the gold state.

+#### The solution is an A* algorithm that uses the Euclidean distance between each agent location and the desired goal location, by calculating all possible solutions for each state.

+## How To Use

+Inside the `data.py` file place your `starting_board` state and  the `goal_board` state and run `python main.py` command in terminal to let the magic begin!